hugofsl/imgdb/README.md

 > **Note**: In this development context, AWS was used for both the database and the bucket.

+### Backend

+The backend of this application is built using Node.js and Express.
+It handles the following tasks:
+- Image upload and storage in AWS S3.
+- Metadata extraction using `node-exiftool`.
+- Database operations using Prisma ORM with a PostgreSQL database.
+- Image deletion from both S3 and the database.
+- Synchronization of the database with the S3 bucket.
+- Providing APIs for the frontend to interact with.

+Technologies used:
+- Node.js
+- Express
+- Prisma ORM
+- PostgreSQL
+- AWS S3
+- `node-exiftool`
+- `sharp`

+### Frontend

+The frontend of this application is built using HTML, CSS, and JavaScript.
+It provides a user interface for:
+- Uploading images.
+- Viewing and managing image metadata.
+- Creating and managing image collections.
+- Downloading images with embedded metadata.
+- Deleting images.

+Technologies used:
+- HTML
+- CSS
+- JavaScript

 ## Português (Brazilian Portuguese)

 Este aplicativo permite que os usuários façam upload, gerenciem e baixem imagens com metadados.
 As principais funcionalidades incluem: